 By and large, this section of the Arashiyama mountains and Iwatayama Monkey Park are undeveloped.
 The monkeys roam freely between the area of the mountain untarnished by tourists, and the feeding area and pond.
 The monkeys are allowed to come and go as they please, and there are workers in Iwatayama Monkey Park who ensure that the creatures are treated with respect.

 As to whether Iwatayama Monkey Park is worth it?
 Yes, absolutely.
 That probably goes without saying since we’ve visited Iwatayama Monkey Park.
 We rank this among the Top 10 Things to Do in Kyoto, Japan and the cornerstone of your second day in the city (after spending the first day focused primarily in and around the Higashiyama District).
 For us, the Monkey Park scores big points as a change of pace option, as most of the main draws in Kyoto are temples and shrines.
 Between this and the Arashiyama Bamboo Grove, this area has compelling offerings for visitors to Kyoto.
-Iwatayama Monkey Park combines a fun hike up a Japanese mountain with monkeys at a reasonable price.
+Iwatayama Monkey Park combines a fun hike up a Japanese mountain with snow monkeys at a reasonable price.
 What’s not to love?

 Have you visited Iwatayama Monkey Park in Kyoto?
 What did you think of the experience?
 Did you think of the hike to access the park?
 Is it something you’d recommend to first-timers?
-Any interest in macaque monkeys?
+Any interest in snow monkeys?
 What about the Kyoto monkey park?
 Any thoughts or tips of your own to add?
 Any questions about what we’ve covered here?
 Does visiting this spot in Kyoto interest you?
 Hearing about your experiences—even when you disagree with us—is both interesting and helpful to other readers, so please share your thoughts below in the comments!